neuralvis/elpa-mirror/stable-melpa/helm-switch-shell-readme.txt

 By default, new shells are created with eshell.
-You can customize this by setting helm-switch-shell-new-shell-type to be shell, in which case new shells will be created with shell.
+You can customize this by setting helm-switch-shell-new-shell-type to be shell, in which case new shells will be created with shell, or vterm, in which case they will be created with vterm (if the emacs-libvterm package is installed).

 It provides the following keybindings by default:
 C-s: open the indicated shell in horizontal split (split-window-below)